Advancing the Field of Eye Care, One Clinical Trial at a Time

 EyeCare Partners is committed to innovation and elevating eye care for everyone.
 ECP is home to world-renowned centers of eye care excellence and leaders from every specialty and subspecialty.
 The eye doctors and research staff at ECP have been conducting clinical research for more than 35 years and have participated in over 500 research studies.
 Our goal is to pave the way for tomorrow’s eye care and bring it to our patients today.

-The EyeCare Partners practices are always participating in numerous studies across various sub-specialties for adults.
-Most commonly our clinical research studies are for dry eyes, glaucoma, cataracts, macular degeneration, diabetes, and more.
+The EyeCare Partners practices participate in numerous studies across all subspecialties, these include dry eye, glaucoma, cataracts, macular degeneration, diabetes and more.
 Explore our current clinical research studies with open enrollment and complete the form to learn more about taking part.

 How Does Clinical Research Help Our Patients?